Medically reviewed by

 - An episode is usual, except when nightmares frequently occur, causing significant distress, then it is a nightmare disorder

 Generally, eating a few minutes before sleeping can disrupt your sleep pattern.
 Since the digestive system will be active, keeping the brain busy as well.
 When you eat something spicy like chili, the reaction is more intense.
-Spicy food like chili contains an active ingredient known as capsaicin, which increases body temperature.
+Spicy food contains an active ingredient known as capsaicin, which increases body temperature.

 The circadian and sleep-wake homeostasis systems kick into action and push for normalcy, causing an internal conflict that translates into restlessness.
 It can also lead to indigestion and lead to a worsened Gastroesophageal Reflux Disease (GERD).
 You will be restless all night and may suffer from gastric disturbance.